salehisaeed/semiImplicitSlip/README.md

 # kaplanFoam

-All the details about the codes and test cases are presented in the submitted manuscipt
+All the details about the codes and test cases are presented in the submitted manuscipt.